xroi/win-auto-msg/README.md

 Usually, that message is sent to the foreground window.
 This application allows sending messages to any open window.
 This is useful for any type of automation or testing.

+## Features

+- Send automated keyboard and mouse messages to chosen background/foreground windows.
+- Pick from a list all valid open top windows (Messages are sent to top window and all child windows).
+- Mouse locator utility for finding mouse coordinates.

+## Planned Features

+- [ ] script parsing
+- [ ] wake preempted background processes?
+- [ ] enable choosing a single subwindow.
+- [ ] add sendKey overload to take multiple keys at once, then at script parsing optimize so that it uses that.
+- [ ] mouse location tracker tool, for finding coordinates for automated mouse presses

+## Usage Exmaples

+- ...

 ## Script files

 Win-auto-msg allows using text files to script the automation.
 The following is a guideline to the format of these